Iseratho/iseratho.github.io/README.md

 ## [CV](cv)

-A very brief summary of his background is also provided below.
+A very brief summary of his background (e.g., his education and experiene in **data science**) is also provided below.

 ## [Research](research)